swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 From the earliest days of fasting, we feel a certain  "fatigue".
 This is really no fatigue, because fatigue follows a  physical effort.
 It is rather relaxation.
 One feels good, lying in bed.
 One  feels a relaxation which follows the abolition of stimulants (coffee, wine,  tobacco, meat, cheese, etc. ..).
 Indeed, all nitrogen food raise the metabolism  of the body, raising the tension, stimulate and prevent it from relaxing, even  at night.
 This often is cause of &nbsp;short  insomnia or extended at night and being unable to relax.
 One is put in a  continuous state of tension.

 We must thus distinguish between the real and natural  relaxation from the false artificial relaxation, which is taught in yoga and  other disciplines.
 By these methods, one fights a symptom without eliminating  its cause (causes of stimulation cited).
 One does obtain no worthwhile and  lasting result.
-How can we ask the coffee drinker to relax, while that  stimulating drink is causing in him, in his body, a state of permanent overexcitement  ?</em></p>
+How can we ask the coffee drinker to relax, while that  stimulating drink is causing in him, in his body, a state of permanent overexcitement  ?</em>

-    <p><em>&nbsp;The mental relaxation</em><br>
+    <em>&nbsp;The mental relaxation</em><br>
       <br>
       <em>&nbsp;&nbsp;&nbsp; To  get to mentally relax, we must isolate ourself &nbsp;from our environment, fast in a quiet place.
 The religious retreats could have admirably serve, could they ensure the other  conditions, which they unfortunately ignore.</em><br>
 "The faster who listens to the radio or watching  television, arouses emotions and overexcites himself or gets depressed,  according to the news, the film or the results of the football match.
 He does  not surely rests, but is causing much harm to himself. " -- Shelton.<br>